GrolschSec/LibAsm/README.md

 ## Introduction

 **libasm** is a library written in assembly language that provides implementations for a set of standard C library functions.
+This project is part of the 42 post-common core curriculum.
 The purpose of this project is to deepen understanding of low-level programming and the inner workings of these functions.

 ## Features

-- High-performance implementations of essential C library functions.
 - A deeper understanding of assembly language programming and optimization techniques.
 - Educational insights into system-level programming.